aviaryan/devletters/content/letters/modern-languages-career.md

 For example, Flutter is very new to the world of technology.
 If you can establish yourself as an expert in Flutter, like make a couple of good
 Flutter apps, write some blog posts, etc, then you have a huge chance of securing your name in this vast developer world, thanks to Flutter.

 This works with libraries and toolkits too.
-For example, ML Kit recently introduced by Google and Amazon Alexa.
+For example, the ML Kit recently introduced by Google and the ever-growing Amazon Alexa.
-Do some work in that area, share your experiences and you are automatically an expert.
+Do some work in either of these techs, share your experiences and you are automatically regarded as an expert.

 It's so obvious I don't know why most people are not doing it.
 Go find a new technology that you are interested in, and learn the shit out of it.